mentalwellbeing/mentalwellbeing.github.io/_pages/extraverted.md

 &nbsp;

 ### Instructions:
-Please list 5 specific ideas below for how and when you will incorporate these types of behaviors into your daily life.
+Please make a list of 5 specific ideas for how and when you will incorporate these types of behaviors into your daily life.
 For example, “When my friends or relatives are discussing something important to me, I will express my opinion.”